EDUCATION: University of Massachusetts Lowell

 • Finite Element Analysis Tools: ANSYS, Abaqus, CosmosWorks, Nastran, Patran, Femap, Hypermesh, LS Dyna.

-• Design Tools: Solid Works, Pro\Engineer, AutoCAD, CADkey, MasterCAM, Working Model, UG
+• Design Tools: Solid Works, CATIA, Pro\Engineer, AutoCAD, CADkey, MasterCAM, Working Model, UG

 • Languages: Labview, Matlab, MathCAD, Fortran, Visual Basic, HTML, Java